ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 "batch bucket", which is defined in this section.
 The data stored in a batch bucket is kept for eventual use in the {{collect-flow}}.

-Batch buckets are indexed by a batch mode-specific "batch bucket identifier":
+Batch buckets are indexed by a "batch bucket identifier" as as specified by the task's batch mode:

-* For the time-interval batch mode, the batch bucket identifier is an interval of time whose beginning is a multiple of the task's `time_precision` and whose duration is equal to the task's `time_precision`.
-The identifier associated with a given output share is the unique such interval containing the client timestamp of the report the output share was recovered from; for example, if the task's `time_precision` is 1000 seconds and the report's timestamp is 1729629081, the relevant batch bucket identifier is `(1729629000, 1000)`.
-(The first element of the pair denotes the start of the batch interval and the second denotes the duration.)
-* For the leader-selected batch mode, the batch bucket identifier is a batch ID.
+* For the time-interval batch mode ({{time-interval-batch-mode}}, the batch bucket identifier is an interval of time and is determined by the report's timestamp.
-  The identifier associated with a given output share is the batch ID of the related aggregation job.
+* For the leader-selected batch mode ({{leader-selected-batch-mode}}), the batch bucket identifier is the batch ID and indicated in the aggregation job.

 A few different pieces of information are associated with each batch bucket: